What Is Perm Press? A Complete Guide to This Laundry Setting

 • Store on a padded hanger in a cool, dry place

-Avoid overloading your jacket’s pockets or sitting on it for extended periods to prevent stretching and distortion.
+• Avoid overloading pockets or sitting on it for extended periods to prevent stretching

 The Clean Avenue Touch